Hawaii Brain Injury Lawyer Hawaii :: Hawaii Brain Injury Attorney Hawaii

 Conclusion

 In short, there are many steps to be taken to establish a brain injury case once an accident has occurred which may give rise to a claim.
-Evidence must be preserved, photographs/videotapes must be taken and witnesses must be located and interviewed.
+Evidence must be preserved, photographs and/or videotapes must be taken and witnesses must be located and interviewed.
 Other basic investigation must be undertaken and information must be gathered.
 Within a short period of time, much evidence (and perhaps evidence crucial to the case) will be lost.
 To obtain a satisfactory resolution of the case later, the proper groundwork must be laid at the earliest possible date.

-William Lawson, Esq.
+William H. Lawson, Esq. and

 Century Square